zougui1/nameless-story/world.md

 ## Feral Dragons

+The lifespan of feral dragons ranges between 800 and 1000 years.

 (NSFW)
 Dragons don't care about privacy.
 They may or may not go somewhere "private" to have sex but they don't care if anyone hears or is watching them.